-Its August right now, almost September.
-Would you believe me if I told you I have been unwell since Monday July 9th?!
-Believe me or not, that is a fact.
-I had the worse case of sinusitis I have EVER had before which took just under 3 weeks to clear up.
-As a result I got a cough which lingered for 2 – 3 weeks followed by a sore throat which will now not go away.
+Back in 2012, there was a period where I had been unwell for months!
+I’d had the worse case of sinusitis, ever, which took just under 3 weeks to clear up.
+I then got a cough which lingered for 3 more weeks followed by a sore throat which just didn’t want to go away.

 Iron is an important component of haemogloblin (the protein which transports oxygen around your body).
-Low irons levels can therefore lead to feeling lethargic and tired, which can reduce your motivation to get out of bed, let alone exercise and is currently the most common micronutrient deficiency in the world!
+Low irons levels can therefore lead to feeling lethargic and tired, which can reduce your motivation to get out of bed, let alone exercise and is one of the most common micronutrient deficiency in the world.

 The Recommended Daily Allowance (RDA) for women is almost 50% higher than that for males, and it is possible to achieve your RDA on a normal healthy diet.